Skip to content

 Conclusion

 In summary, retirement planning is no longer exclusive to men.
 Changing gender roles, increasing financial literacy, and collaborative efforts have shattered the outdated notion that men alone are responsible for financial planning.
-Today, women actively participate in saving for retirement, organising their finances, and making informed choices.
-As society progresses, it's crucial to recognize and value the contributions of individuals of all genders in creating a secure and happy retirement for all.
+Today, women actively participate in saving for retirement, organising their finances, and making informed decisions.
+As society progresses, it’s crucial to recognise and value the contributions of individuals of all genders in creating a secure and happy retirement for everyone.

 Written by: Ayush Maurya